Why You Should Bank Cord Tissue: A Simple Guide to Stem Cells

 More and more, parents are choosing to store the umbilical cord stem cells from both cord blood and cord tissue as an insurance policy for their children, should they ever need them for treatment.
 While cord blood banking is more common and familiar than tissue banking, both types of cells can be stored simultaneously and serve different purposes.
 Here we explain the differences between the types of stem cells and why it is valuable to store both.

-The uses for cord tissue are infinite.
-While currently not approved for treatment in the United States, cord tissue is the fastest growing area of stem cell research and promises to inspire new treatments and therapies for the near future.
+While currently not approved for treatment in the United States, cord tissue is the fastest growing area of stem cell research.
+It promises to inspire new treatments and therapies for the near future.
 There are currently trials underway aiming to find cures for Alzheimer’s, heart disease, diabetes and even HIV using MSCs.
 And with over 50 other potential treatment possibilities, researchers do not question if – but rather, when – these therapies will be approved.

 Just like cord blood has become widely accepted among parents and the medical community, so will cord tissue.
 Since its introduction to the public, the technology surrounding cord blood banking has dramatically improved.
 Americord Registry, for instance, now collects the largest volume of umbilical blood which allows for potential treatment opportunities long into adulthood.
 Parents who bank cord blood and tissue recognize the once in a lifetime opportunity to bank their baby’s stem cells as an insurance policy for life.
 They are the front runners of medical technology and look optimistically to the future for their children.
 Sign up to get your cord blood 3 in 1 collection kit from Americord today!